Sawah Besar

 Sawah Besar is a district (kecamatan) of Central Jakarta, Indonesia.
-Its neighborhoods are among the most historic, containing the 1820-established Pasar Baru ("New Market"), the new colonial city – Weltevreden – and the old course of the Ciliwung river.
-Landmarks include the Lapangan Banteng (formerly Waterloo Square), the government's 19th century-built, low-rise A.A.
+Its neighborhoods are among the most historic, containing the 1820-established Pasar Baru ("New Market"), the new colonial city – Weltevreden – and the old course of the Ciliwung River.
+Landmarks include the Lapangan Banteng (formerly Waterloo Square), the government's 19th century, low-rise A.A.
 Maramis Building and its high palmed-lawned vista (being the intended palace of Daendels), and Jakarta Cathedral.